gnprice/tsflower/doc/notes/mapper.md

 # What do we want when we see a reference to a name?

+## Type declarations (aliases, interfaces, enums, imports, exports)

+We may need to rename these, if it's in a file we're translating:

+* Rename to avoid collision with a value name.

+* For types inside a namespace, rename to put at the top level of the module.
+(Or of the global ambient "module", if that's where it is.)

+* For enums, make a type alias with its own name, as well as a variable with the original name.

+* For imports, follow any rename or split on the remote name.

+  * Or if it's from a file TsFlower won't be operating on, then apply whatever translation we have for it -- which may be in another file entirely.

+    … Or actually perhaps emit nothing for the import itself in this case.
+Instead, when we handle an actual reference to the thing, add whatever imports we need to the preamble.
+These might be none, if we just open-code the translation, or several, if we have to assemble it from multiple pieces.

+    Possibly we'd want that translation to make its generated imports relative to the original import… but actually I think probably not.
+If e.g. you for some reason import React from a specifier other than `'react'`, and we somehow recognize it as React and realize we need to translate the references accordingly, then I think we still want to import from `'react'` -- that's where Flow has the types we're trying to use, even if you've somehow arranged something odd on the TS side.

+* For re-exports... is `export { T } from 'foo'` exactly equivalent to `import { T as $freshname } from 'foo'; export type T = $freshname`?
+  (When `T` in `foo` is a pure type, that is, else mutatis mutandis.)
+  If so, then that'd answer questions on how to handle it.

+  For `export` modifying some declaration, I think we just handle the declaration the same as if it weren't exported.

+  And `export default` can't be of a pure type.
+Then I think that covers all exports.

+## Type references, and pure-type heritage

+This covers TypeReferenceNode, interface-extends, and class-implements.
+As explained below, these are:

+  > a dotted chain where (a) the last element is a type; (b) the first
+  > element, if not also last, is either a module or a namespace; and
+  > (c) any intermediate elements are namespaces.

+* If it's a plain identifier, i.e. a dotted chain with one element, then it's a type declared in this module (possibly by an import), or else as a global ambient declaration somewhere.

+  We may have renamed it; that's a fact about this symbol, determined when we looked at its declaration.

+  * Though if it's an import from a file we translate, we may not be able to do that until we've handled the remote declaration.
+We can handle that by rescanning imports after we add renames, as with `findImportRenames` inside `createMapper`.

+  * Hmm, what if it's a global ambient declaration we *are* translating?
+Not sure yet how important that'll be as a use case, but certainly it'd be good in principle to do so.
+(I guess it'd mean some output would have to go to a libdef file.)
+I guess that doesn't change anything here, as long as the mapper sees all files before the converter starts going.

+  Or it may be an import from a file with external translation.
+We'll have determined that when we looked at the import, and can record that as a fact about this symbol as well, along with how to translate references.

+  Also, whether renamed or not, and whether local or imported or even externally translated, it may take type arguments.
+If so, we need to add `<>` if we're not passing any.
+Again this is a fact about the symbol.

+  In short, at mapper time we can look purely at declarations (including imports), not references, to build a map on symbols that covers this case.

+* If it's a qualified name starting with a namespace (vs. a module), then the namespace is declared in this module (possibly by an import); or, again, as a global ambient.
+The type itself, and for that matter any other namespaces in the chain, may be declared somewhere else entirely.

+  We will definitely need to rewrite the reference.

+  If the type's declaration is itself local (or global ambient and translated by TsFlower), then we'll have renamed it -- from `namespace N { type T = … }` to like `type N_T = …` -- and that renamed definition will be just as directly accessible.
+So we just replace the whole qualified name with the new name.

+  If the declaration is via an import somewhere...
+Hmm, can this only mean the namespace at the root of this qualified name is imported?

+  * TS gives "Export declarations are not permitted in a namespace." if you try `namespace N { export * from 'react' }`.

+  * TODO WORK HERE

+# Type position, value position, hybrid type/value position

 * Some references are in pure value position.
 We don't touch those, because those names are real facts about the JS.
 This includes: